vga-group/tauray/docs/MANUAL.md

 * Poor sampling of non-spherical area lights (i.e. emissive volumes).
 There is no importance sampling for these yet, so the image will be pretty noisy.
-* Environment maps that include a sun, cause fireflies.
-The environment map is not importance sampled yet.
 * Morph target animations are not supported.
 * Advanced material models are not yet supported, only the basic GGX metallic-roughness + transmission.
 * Noisy caustics, due to the forward path tracing algorithm.
-* No depth-of-field for camera.
-Not hard to implement but also just not done yet.

 # Conclusion